-Most recently, I commissioned a Financial Accountability Report that will address transparency regarding past incidents of sexual abuse of minors and a financial report that addresses settlement amounts for past claims and includes sources from which the funds were obtained and other information on financial support of accused clergy.
+Most recently I have commissioned a Financial Accountability Report that addresses transparency regarding past incidents of sexual abuse of minors and a financial report that addresses settlement amounts for past claims and includes sources from which the funds were obtained and other information on financial support of accused clergy.

 Also, be assured that I support the involvement of the laity in an independent investigation into the various facets of the wider crisis within the Church.